Hawaiian Green Sea Turtles

-Some of the world’s most glorious creatures make their home in the ocean.
-The green sea turtle is an ancient creature, said to have lived in the prehistoric era and is one of the five species of sea turtles that are native to Hawaii.
+Some of the world’s most fascinating creatures make their home in the ocean.
+Hawaiian green sea turtles are ancient creatures.
+They have been around since prehistoric times and are one of the five species of sea turtles native to Hawaii.

-Though its common name is green sea turtle and the scientific name is Chelonia mydas, the Hawaiian name for this marina reptile, is honu.
-This particular kind of sea turtle is so named, because of the color of fat on her flesh between the shells.
-The shells themselves are brown, while the rubbery skin has a distinct green shade.
-Honu make their habitat in temperate tropical waters all over the globe, and being shy creatures primarily live near coasts, in protected inlets, shores and bays.
+Although its common name is green sea turtle, the Hawaiian name for this marine reptile, is honu.
+Honu make their habitat in temperate tropical waters all over the globe, including Hawaii.
+They are shy creatures and primarily live in protected inlets, shores and bays.
 Hawaiian honu make their nests in the northwestern Hawaiian Islands.

-The nesting habits of honu are unchangingly ritualistic.
-When the female honu is ready to hatch, she waits in the shallows until sunset before swimming ashore and walking across the sand.
-She then digs a 2-feet deep hole, and lays nearly 100 eggs at a time.
+The nesting habits of honu are instinctive and never change.
+When the female honu is ready to hatch, she waits in the shallows until sunset before swimming ashore.
+She then digs a 2-feet deep hole on the beach and lays nearly 100 eggs at a time.
 Once the nest is full, she buries it with sand and swims back into the water.
 The might occur up to 3 or 4 times per season for a female green sea turtle.

-Imagining that one honu could produce 300 to 400 offspring in a single season makes it hard to believe that these honu are an endangered species.
-Unfortunately, rats, mongooses, people, crabs, dogs and others prey upon these eggs long before the turtles are hatched in the 60 day incubation process.
-Those that do survive must make their way up through the sand, across the shore and into the safety of the shallow ocean as quickly as they can.
+Imagining that one honu produces 300 to 400 offspring each season makes it hard to believe honu are endangered.
+Unfortunately, rats, mongooses, crabs, and others prey upon these eggs long before the turtles are hatched.
+Those that survive must crawl through the sand and into the safety of the ocean as quickly as possible.

-Tragically, the green sea turtles are an endangered species and their numbers are dwindling as they fall prey to many hazards and threats.
-Traditionally having been sought for their precious meat for turtle soup, these ancient creatures have long been hunted for their meat as well as their shells which are made into hair combs, sunglasses, dishes and jewelry.
-Beyond being harvested for their meat or shells, honu face a multitude of accidental difficulties as well.
-They are often caught in fishnets and shrimp trawls, collide with jet skis or boat rudders or can ingest plastic bags, toxic waste and oil spills.
-If driven too far from the coast, even sharks and orcas have been known to attack these peaceful reptiles.
+Hawaiian green sea turtles are an endangered species.
+Their numbers are dwindling as they fall prey to many hazards and threats.
+People have long hunted these creatures for their meat as well as their shells.
+Others have made their shells into hair combs, sunglasses, dishes and jewelry.
+Honu face a multitude of other threats as well.
+Fishermen often snare them in fishnets and shrimp trawls.
+Some accidentally collide with jet skis or boat rudders.
+Also, they can die from ingesting plastic bags or from exposure to toxic wastes.
+If they too swim too far from the coast, they can be victims to sharks and orcas.

-Internally, there are physical threats for the honu as well.
-A virus-like disease called fibropapillomatosis, causes turmeric growths in the creatures, which can wipe out young sea turtles in less than two years.
-Though the exact origin and cause of the disease is unknown, it is said that 90% of honu fight fibropapillomatosis.
-It develops with polyps on their soft flesh; then it moves to the eyes, throat, ears and on their sides and eventually takes the green sea turtle’s life by making basic functions such as mobility and breathing increasingly difficult.
+There are biological threats for the honu as well.
+A virus-like disease called fibropapillomatosis, causes turmeric growths in the creatures.
+This can can wipe out sea turtle populations in less than two years.
+Although the exact origin and cause of the disease are unknown, 90% of honu may be fighting fibropapillomatosis.
+It develops with polyps on their soft flesh.
+Then it moves to the eyes, throat, ears and on their sides.
+And eventually it takes the turtle’s life by making basic movements increasingly difficult.

 The Hawaii Wildlife Fund has taken great measures to protect the lives of the dwindling number of green sea turtles.
-Many nature reserves have blocked off turtle nesting grounds from human access, in the hopes that more eggs will hatch undisturbed.
-Each visitor to the Hawaiian Islands can participate in the protecting these ancient creatures, by carefully leaving a trash-free trail behind and being sure not to disturb or harass the honu if they see any in the water or on the shores.
-Perhaps with great care, the existence of the beautiful sea creatures will continue for many centuries to come.
+Many nature reserves have blocked off turtle nesting grounds from human access.
+Each visitor to the Hawaiian Islands can participate in the protecting these ancient creatures.
+You can do this by not leaving trash behind at the beach and being sure not to disturb or harass the honu.
+Perhaps with great care, these beautiful sea creatures can exist for many centuries to come.